Kodular/Documentation/docs/components/social/push-notifications.md

 ## Overview

-A non-visible component that remotely sends notifications to the device.<br>Powered by OneSignal.
+A non-visible component that remotely sends notifications to the device.
+Powered by OneSignal.

 ## Events